721-Project-Team/Design-Docs/Design.md

 ![Arrow_Format](images/arrow_format_illustration_4.png)

 ## TPL Learnings
-* Tpl supports a reduced subset of data types (does not include data types like char)
+* TPL supports a reduced subset of data types (does not include data types like char)

 * Builtins are functions that can be called from within TPL starting with an '@'